MyKell069/Full_Stack_Java_Extended_4_1/notes/week-1/intro-to-sql.md

     * `GRANT`, `REVOKE`
 5. **TCL (Transaction Control Language):** Statements used to commit and restore data through transaction.
 Transactions group a set of tasks into a single execution unit.
     * `COMMIT`, `ROLLBACK`, `SAVEPOINT`

+## Data Types

+When defining the properties of an entity in the database (i.e. the columns), you must specify the data type to store.
+Common SQL datatypes include:

+#### Numeric
+- BIT
+- TINYINT
+- BIGINT
+- DECIMAL
+- NUMERIC
+- FLOAT
+- REAL

+#### Date/Time
+- DATE
+- TIMESTAMP
+- DATETIME
+- TIME
+- YEAR

+#### Character/String
+- CHAR
+- NCHAR
+- VARCHAR
+- NVARCHAR
+- NTEXT

+#### Binary
+- BINARY
+- VARBINARY
+- IMAGE

+#### Miscellaneous
+- CLOB
+- BLOB
+- XML
+- JSON

+Each database vendor may support their own data types, or not support some of the ones listed above.
+Refer to the specific vendor documentation for more information.